neijrr/nextcloud_passwords_handbook_ru/Users/Tags.md

 ## Deleting tags
-Once you select the `Delete` option from the "⋯"-Menu, the tag.
+Once you select the "Delete" option from the "⋯"-Menu, the tag.
 It will disappear from all passwords it was assigned to.
 You can still find the tag in the trash and see all passwords it was assigned to.
 If you choose to restore the tag, it will also appear in the passwords again.